StoveTeam International

 Social/Cultural barriers to using traditional fuels and stoves:

 In El Salvador it is quite common for people to collect and dry wood prior to cooking.
 In Guatemala, it is more common to use green wood and thus some training is necessary to show the advantages of drying wood.
+In Mexico it is more common to use propane to re-heat meals but biomass to cook meals.

 The factory owners in Central America have needed some business training in operating factories.
 StoveTeam International has developed a business operations package for factory owners.